Gregory Tsamblak: Grand Duchy of Lithuania

 In 1414, Grand Duke Vytautas attempted to re-establish the Metropolis of Lithuania.
-He arranged for a synod of bishops to elect Gregory as the Metropolitan of Lithuania.
-The consecration took place without the consent of Patriarch Euthymius II of Constantinople who deposed and anathematized him and who confirmed the same in letters to Metropolitan Photius of Kiev, Emperor Manuel II Palaeologos and Grand Prince Vasily I. After Gregory’s death in the winter of 1419–1420, Photius made peace with Vytautas.
-As a result, the entire Metropolis of Kiev and all Rus', including Halych, was unified under Photius until his death in 1431.
+He arranged for a synod of bishops to elect Gregory as the metropolitan of Lithuania.
+The consecration took place without the consent of Patriarch Euthymius II of Constantinople, who deposed and anathematized him and who confirmed the same in letters to Metropolitan Photius of Kiev, Emperor Manuel II Palaeologos, and Grand Prince Vasily I of Moscow.
+After Gregory's death in the winter of 1419–1420, Photius made peace with Vytautas.
+As a result, the entirety of the Metropolis of Kiev and all Rus', including Galicia, was unified under Photius until his death in 1431.

-The rivalry between Vilnius and Moscow effectively ended in 1448 when Moscow began selecting the metropolitans independently without approval from the Ecumenical Patriachate, which collapsed in 1453.
+The rivalry between Vilnius and Moscow effectively ended in 1448, when Moscow began selecting the metropolitans independently without approval from the Ecumenical Patriarchate.